gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Everytime `login` or `status` command is executed, tsh will compare the currently cached version of the client tools with the current cloud-stable version of Teleport.
 If the cached version is behind or ahead of the current stable version, a new version of the client tools will be downloaded to replace the existing ones.
 When downloading the Teleport client tools, the binaries will be downloaded directly.
 We need to make sure to download a version that is compatible with the system.

 Because only a single version of the client tools will be cached at a time, we do not need to worry about cleaning up the cache.

-### Package upgrade

-As an alternative to caching, we've considered directly upgrading the Teleport packages.

-This approach will be difficult to implement because we support multiple package repositories and installation methods.
-The amount of maintenance and testing required to support this solution is probably not worth the effort at this time.

-Another downside to this approach would be that upgrades would require sudo/admin privileges.

-### Config

-Automatic updates for client tools can be configured through tsh configuration.
-If `DISABLE_AUTO_UPDATE=true`, then auto updates for client tools will be disabled.
-If `DISABLE_UPDATE_PROMPT=true`, then the user will not be prompted to confirm the update.
-Both values will default to false.

-### Binary Execution

 The client tools will need a way to execute the cached binaries.
 When tsh/tctl is executed, it will now need to decide whether to execute the command as usual, or fork a new process using the cached binary.